Chukudubem/trench/README.md

 Trench is a POC threat intelligence tool that uses machine learning to analyse encrypted network traffic for maliciious activity without the need to decrypt packets.

-This project was largely influenced by a [Cisco research](https://resources.sei.cmu.edu/asset_files/Presentation/2016_017_001_450411.pdf)    from 2016.
+This project was largely influenced by a <a href = "https://resources.sei.cmu.edu/asset_files/Presentation/2016_017_001_450411.pdf">Cisco research</a> from 2016.
 As a Data Scientist with Network Security background and a knack for seeking out "impossible" challenges (especially as it relates to the excitingly blossoming field of security Machine Learning and Privacy Engineering), I was naturally drawn to this problem.